mccreath/isitup-for-slack/docs/TUTORIAL.md

 ### Add some visual cues

-One thing that might not be obvious at this point is that our messages to the user are not very differentiated.
+One thing that might not be obvious at this point is that all three versions of our message will look very similar to the user.
 By default, Slackbot responses are dark gray instead of black, and they're italicized.
 These two things help set them apart from other messages, but we can take a couple of more steps to make sure that each of our messages is easier to interpret.
 Slack lets you use emoji in your messages, so we'll add a different emoji to each status, then we'll bold the status of the site to make it stand out a little more, and we'll link the domain name.

 To bold any text in a Slackbot message, just put a single asterisk on either side, with no spaces between the asterisks and the text.
 In the following sentence, "a bold phrase" will be displayed in bold type.

-    Here's some text with *a bold phrase*.
+    Here's some text with *a bold statement*.

 To turn any URL in a Slackbot message into a link, just put an angle bracket on either side of it.
 Luckily for this slash command, a simple domain name is enough for Slack's servers to create a link.
 In the following sentence, the domain will be displayed as a link to that site.